 Structure your answer text in such a way as to easily find the comments that belong to each answer possibility.
-E.g. with MC questions you can realize this when you always put in front to which answer the comment belongs (“To A”, “To B”, etc.).
+For example, with multiple-choice questions you can simply state to which answer the comment belongs (“to A”, “to B”, etc.).

-According to the answer it can be appropriate to refer to the order of defult answers or to first answer all wrong/correct default answers.
+It may be appropriate to refer to the order of default answers or to answer all incorrect/correct default answers first.

-Don´t use demotivating statements like “It should be clear to everyone that answer B is wrong” or “This task was very easy, wasn´t it.”.
+Do not use demotivating statements like, “It should be clear to everyone that answer B is wrong” or “This task was very easy”.

-to provide information that elaborates the story board (→ infotext)
+provide information that elaborates the storyboard (→ info text)

-to introduce new findings, information concerning the patient etc. (→ infotext)
+introduce new findings, information concerning the patient, etc. (→ info text)

-to inform about a learning setting (→ infotext)
+inform about a learning setting (→ info text)